joejag/techblog/_posts/2016-10-18-text-editing-kata.md

 title: "The Text Editing Kata"
 ---

 Today I spent 21 minutes with a team trying to convert a list of text into html elements.

-That's quite shocking.
+That’s quite shocking.

-However, that's not that exceptional in our industry.
+However, I’ve found this to be not that exceptional in our industry.
 I often see people manually banging out lines with minor differences without trying to take advantage of their tools.

-However, I'm determined to make this unpleasentness into something of value.
-A diamond from the rough.
-So I'm asking you to use this Kata with a team when you notice they are doing things a tad manually.
+I’m determined to make this unpleasentness into a diamond from the rough.
+So I’m asking you to use this Kata with a team (or yourself) when you notice things being done a tad manually.

-Figure out the quickest way and figure out the easiest way.
+Figure out the quickest way and figure out the easiest way to solve it.
 Share and align your team around what process work best with your tools.
-After that you'll have the text wrangling muscles next time you encounter such a mundane task.
+After that you’ll have the text wrangling muscles for next time you encounter such a mundane task.

 ## The Text Editing Kata

 Using the editor/tools you currently use on your project.
 Convert this list of strings into the expected html output.

-### Singular example
+For example.

 {% highlight html %}
 "Dealer Options"
 {% endhighlight %}

 becomes: